zhangcen456/GramTrans/README.md

 ```

 #### Custom rules
-For more complex transformations beyond inserting or deleting anonymous nodes in tree-sitter generated parse trees, custom transformation functions can be defined in `src/custom_rules`.
+For more complex transformations beyond basic edits of terminal symbols, custom transformation functions can be defined in `src/custom_rules`.

 ##### Transforming from original grammar to the new one
 For example, to separate two statements using either `<line_sep>` or comments, the transform rule would be: